 You’re working on something.
-You have a file you need to email.
-Or upload to Drive.
-Or analyze with AI.
+You have a file you need to upload, compress, or analyze.
+Or a block of text you want explained.

 QuiKey fixes this.
-Right-click any file, pick a service, done.
+Right-click any file or selected text, pick an action, done.

 What QuiKey Actually Does

-QuiKey is a macOS app that puts your most-used services in the right-click menu.
-Select a file in Finder, right-click, and you’ll see options to:
+QuiKey is a macOS app that adds your most-used actions directly to the right-click menu.
+In Finder, you can:

-- Upload to Google Drive - Put files in Drive with one click, pick the folder
+- Upload to Google Drive — Send files to Drive from Finder, with folder selection

-- Analyze with ChatGPT - Send files to ChatGPT and ask questions about them
+- Analyze with AI — Send files to ChatGPT, Gemini, or Claude for analysis

-- Convert to PDF - Turn documents into PDFs without leaving Finder
+- Convert to PDF — Convert documents and images without leaving Finder

-It also works with text.
-Select text in any app, right-click, and you can:
+It also works with selected text in any app.
+Right-click selected text and you can:

-- Analyze, translate, define, summarize, or explain it using ChatGPT or Gemini
+- Analyze, translate, define, summarize, explain, or grammar-check

 The key thing: you never leave what you’re doing.
 No app switching.
 No browser tabs.
 No interruption to your flow.